-I was driving in the car with my 15 year old son.
+I was driving in the car with my son who is learning to drive.
 Or to be more accurate, I was being held hostage in the passenger seat wishing I'd asked my doctor for some beta-blockers.

-My son was three weeks away from taking his driver's test.
+My son was weeks away from taking his driver's test.

 pray for rain raise the driving age to 18 21.